balu1996/Prometheus/README.md

-To bring up monitoring stack using docker
+To bring up monitoring stack using Docker

 #### 1. Prometheus